smart-chain-fr/tezosLink/charts/README.md

 ## Configuration

 The following table lists the configurable parameters of the Tezos-link chart and their default values.
-For the environment variables they are injected using a configmap and they are all required as they set the required connections between the services.
-As some of the environment variables are confidential, you can also inject all the environment variables using secret(s).
-In each service part, there is a `secret` block where you can add additional enviroment variables, this secret will be created.
-You can also use existing secrets.
-The order of priority for the environment variables:

-- Existing secrets
-- Created secret
-- Configmap

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |